 In 2008, Raincoast began a partnership with the Git Ga’at Nation to expand these surveys north into their traditional territory.
 In September 2008, we undertook a pilot season as part of the Coastal Archipelago Monitoring Project and surveyed 23 uncatalogued streams, finding salmon in eight of them.

 These stream surveys build on local knowledge and create a comprehensive inventory of salmon resources.
 They have also identified important components of salmonid diversity and nutrient movement in this ecosystem.
 This project is an essential element to making informed decisions about land and marine use activities on the central and north coasts of BC.

-Small Stream Survey Reports
+Stream Survey Reports